Minimal-WorksFi/Teaching_Repo/03-Python_Lists/README.md

 # Overview

 This focuses on lists and their methods.
-It should be easy for you hopefully.
+It should be easy for you ho   efully.

 ## What is the purpose of lists?
 Lists (or arrays), are a good way to store variables together, as you did in the calculator app.
 Python lists are also really cool, because they have alot of methods already done.
 These methods are great because it makes it really easy to program.